litmuschaos/litmus/docs/running_test_suite.md

   - Select test Category (call or subset)
   - Enable/Disable some services like log collection, notifications etc..,

-Follow the executor/README for detailed instructions on how to perform above steps.
-Once these pre-requisites have been met, execute the following on the ansible test harness:
+Follow the executor/README for detailed instructions on how to perform the above steps.
+Once these pre-requisites have been met, execute the following on the Ansible test harness:

 ```
 ./litmus/executor/ansible/run-litmus.sh